zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The client certificate of a Discovery Service client can be the same certificate as the server certificate of the services which the Discovery Service client.

 ### Authentication to the Discovery Service

 The Discovery Service has two types of users that need to authenticate:

 1. Administrators and developers who need to login to the homepage of the Discovery Service

-   - These users need to provide valid user ID and password (currently pre-configured user ID and password, it will be replaced by mainframe security in https://waffle.io/zowe/api-layer/cards/5bd8be8131cd76001dcddd77)
+    - These users need to provide valid user ID and password to the z/OS system where Zowe is installed

 2. Services that need to register to the Discovery Service